-The Arbutus cluster at the University of Victoria has 10,336 allocatable virtual CPUs.
-These are available via RAC and RAS, and are also utilized for internal Compute Canada services such as software builds and hosting.
-A further 36 legacy nodes remain in service as part of Cloud East at l’Université de Sherbrooke.
-RAC 2018 received a 36% increase in requests for virtual CPUs.
-Between Arbutus and the additional nodes at Cloud East (UdeS), this year’s RAC was able to allocate 95% of the total virtual CPUs requested.
-In total, cloud storage was allocated at 94% of its capacity for 2018.
+The Arbutus cluster at the University of Victoria has 24,960 allocatable virtual CPUs.
+These are available via RAC and RAS and are also utilized for internal Compute Canada services such as software development and hosting.
+A further 36 legacy nodes remain in service as part of Cloud East at l’Université de Sherbrooke, and relatively small cloud offerings are implemented alongside Cedar and Graham.
+RAC 2019 received a 56% increase in requests for virtual CPUs.
+Between Arbutus and the additional nodes at Cloud East (UdeS), Cedar (SFU) and Graham (Waterloo), this year’s RAC was able to allocate 95% of the total virtual CPUs requested.
+In total, cloud storage was allocated at 74% of its capacity for 2019.

 Persistent Disk Storage Allocations

 Storage integrated with Cedar, Graham, Arbutus, Niagara and Béluga yielded a total of approximately 100PB of online capacity available for 2019.
 This meant that, across all types of storage, the CCF was able to allocate a total of 86% of its available storage capacity.